National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 NMFS manages the groundfish fishery in the GOA exclusive economic zone according to the Fishery Management Plan for Groundfish of the Gulf of Alaska (FMP) prepared by the North Pacific Fishery Management Council under authority of the Magnuson-Stevens Fishery Conservation and Management Act.
 Regulations governing fishing by U.S. vessels in accordance with the FMP appear at subpart H of 50 CFR part 600 and 50 CFR part 679.

 This action responds to the best available information recently obtained from the fishery.
 The Assistant Administrator for Fisheries, NOAA (AA), finds good cause to waive the requirement to provide prior notice and opportunity for public comment pursuant to the authority set forth at 5 U.S.C.
 553(b)(B) as such requirement is impracticable and contrary to the public interest.
-This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries data in a timely fashion and would delay the closure of pollock in Statistical Area 620 of the GOA.
+This requirement is impracticable and contrary to the public interest as it would prevent NMFS from responding to the most recent fisheries Start Printed Page 53972data in a timely fashion and would delay the opening of pollock in Statistical Area 620 of the GOA.
+NMFS was unable to publish an action providing time for public comment because the most recent, relevant data only became available as of September 6, 2005.

 Alan D. Risenhoover,